 The term co-occurring disorder replaces the terms dual disorder and dual diagnosis when referring to an individual who has a co-existing mental illness and a substance-use disorder.
 While commonly used to refer to the combination of substance-use and mental disorders, the term also refers to other combinations of disorders (such as mental disorders and intellectual disability).

 Clients with co-occurring disorders (COD) typically have one or more disorders relating to the use of alcohol and/or other drugs as well as one or more mental disorders.
 A client can be described as having co-occurring disorders when at least one disorder of each type can be established independent of the other and is not simply a cluster of symptoms resulting from another disorder.

-Common examples of co-occurring disorders include the combinations of major depression with cocaine addiction, alcohol addiction with panic disorder, alcoholism and polydrug addiction with schizophrenia, and borderline personality disorder with episodic polydrug abuse.
-Although the focus of this is on dual disorders, some patients have more than two disorders.
-The principles that apply to dual disorders generally apply also to multiple disorders.
+Common examples of co-occurring disorders include the combinations of major depression with cocaine addiction, alcohol addiction with panic disorder, alcoholism and poly-drug addiction with schizophrenia, and borderline personality disorder with episodic poly-drug abuse.
+Thus, there is no single combination of co-occurring disorders; in fact, there is great variability among them.

 Successful strategies with important implications for clients with COD include interventions based on addiction work in contingency management, cognitive-behavioral therapy (CBT), relapse prevention, and motivational interviewing.